iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Granted deferred adjudication and completed probation

-Generally, most non-conviction felony records can be expunged while convicted felony records are eligible for expungement if;
+Generally, most non-conviction felony records may be expunged, while convicted felony records are eligible for expungement if;

 • The individual was convicted of an offense induced by alcohol that the state categorizes as eligible.